splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-ts-polling.rst

 1. ``list-metrics/`` time series sync

-  * It syncs all time series active within the last 3 hours and stores time series info in Splunk Observability Cloud's internal storage.
+  * It syncs all time series (TS) active within the last 3 hours and stores time series info in Splunk Observability Cloud's internal storage.

   * This sync runs every 15 minutes for each AWS integration.
 This interval is not configurable.